GkG0139/discord-clone/README.md

 # discord-clone
-This repository aims to provide learning experiences for mastering Node.js, Socket.IO, and WebRTC technologies.
+This repository aims to learn and master Node.js, Socket.IO, and WebRTC technologies.